MonsOlympus/UE4-WikiBook/README.md

-The goal of this project is to provide free educational content for the Unreal Engine Community to simplify the process of using the engine for game creation specifically.
+The goal of this project is to provide free educational content for the Unreal Engine Community to simplify the process of using the engine for game system design.
+References will be kept concised and focused on teaching the concepts as briskly as possible, for more technical details Epics [documentation] and other community efforts are [available](blogs.md).

-Primary focuses for the short term will be:
+## References
 - [ ] [Modules](References/Modules.md)
 - [ ] [Macros](References/Macros.md)
 - [ ] [Structs](References/Structs.md)